devsaskyo/enex/DOCS/formatted-header.md

   echo "OpenSSL is not installed.
 Please install it and try again." exit 1 fi
-#check if the /etc/enex exists, and if it doesn't, create one.
+#check if the /etc/enex directory exists, and if it doesn't, create one.
 (This makes sure that any eNeX-encrypted file can be decrypted without the use of eNeX)
 if [ ! -d "/etc/enex" ]; then
   mkdir /etc/enex || echo "error: could not create directory /etc/enex" fi